WATTx/iot-workshop/src/ifttt_pir/README.md

 # ESP8266 To IFTTT Using Arduino IDE

-The following instructions demostrates how to send the Notification to slack channel if the humidity is too high.
+The following instructions demostrates how to send the Notification via SMS if the PIR sensor detects motion.
 Wemos creates a WiFi client and sends a URL request to IFTTT server to enable slack channel notification service.

 ##IFTT Maker channel configuration